-3.6 How is each restructuring process funded?
+3.8 How is each restructuring process funded?
 Is any protection given to rescue financing?

-Luxembourg law does not have any statutory provisions dealing specifically with new money financing; however, a receiver would normally be bound by the contractual agreements in place, including the ranking of any new financing arrangements.
+Luxembourg law does not have any statutory provisions dealing specifically with new money financing.
+However, a bankruptcy receiver would normally be bound by the contractual agreements in place, including the ranking of any new financing arrangements so that gives some comfort to the new money lenders.